American Pie Presents: Girls' Rules: Plot

-Annie runs into Grant in the library and they team up to study and slowly start falling for each other.
+Annie runs into Grant in the library, they team up to study and slowly start falling for each other.
 Kayla and Tim start having sex clandestinely.
-Stephanie and Emmett spend more and more time together to help her win over Grant and start falling for each other.
-Things come to a head at Ellen’s house party when the girls realize they all know and have crushes on Grant.
+As Stephanie and Emmett spend more and more time together to help her win over Grant, they start falling for each other.
+Things come to a head at Ellen's house party when the girls realize they all know and have crushes on Grant.

-Grant says he has a crush on Annie and they kiss.
-She feels guilty and goes to see her boyfriend Jason at college and catches him getting a blowjob from a girl.
+Grant says he has a crush on Annie, and they kiss.
+She feels guilty and goes to see her boyfriend Jason at college, where she catches him getting a blowjob.
 Initially angry, she feels relief because she realizes she has feelings for Grant.

-Ellen helps Michelle realize that Oliver is the perfect guy for her as he also has a love of John F. Kennedy and when doing an imitation of his speech she realizes she likes him.
+Ellen helps Michelle realize that Oliver is the perfect guy for her as he also has a love of John F. Kennedy.
+When he does an imitation of his speech, she realizes she likes him.
 They all go to a party thrown by Stephanie in an attempt to get together with Grant.

 Realizing that Grant likes Annie they call off the pact.
-A fight breaks out when Stephanie gets called a slut and Emmett defends her, which then causes Stephanie to punch the assailant and throw him out.
+A fight breaks out when Stephanie gets called a slut by a jock who when she asks him "are you telling people we hooked up" and instigates her by saying "I never said I dont kiss and tell", and Emmett defends her, which then causes Stephanie to punch the assailant and throw him out.
 Emmett and Stephanie kiss, realizing the whole time they had feelings for each other.
 Kayla and Tim get back together.
 Michelle and Oliver end up together.

-Jason shows up and inaccurately describes the girls' pact to Grant about the pact, who leaves as he feels used.
+Jason shows up and inaccurately describes the girls' pact to Grant, who leaves as he feels used.
 The girls all go to the pajama prom together and help Annie win back Grant.
 He shows up and they kiss.
 Their friends set up a tent on the football field so Annie can finally lose her virginity.
 They all end up having sex with their respective partners.